Rosewood Lane: Home media

 The film was released on DVD and Blu-ray on September 11, 2012.
 The film was released again on Blu-ray by Mill Creek Entertainment on February 11, 2020 in a double feature with White Noise: The Light (2007), the latter making its United States Blu-ray debut.

-Critical reception
+Reception

 Sean Decker of the Dread Central gave Rosewood Lane 1 out of 5 stars, saying "the film is rife with baffling plot turns, characters who consistently make the most illogical of decisions, abandoned sub-plots (and players), plot holes a'plenty and a second act sequence that betrays the third reel's reveal (a reveal that ultimately makes little sense anyway)".